Penhead/codetest/README.md

 karma start karma.conf.js

 ###Special Notes
 Normally I use $http.get for calls to an api to retreive database information.
-But in this case I created a json file that contains the contacts and made a http.get request to it.
+But in this case I created a json file that contains the contacts and made a $http.get request to it.
-Also I used localstorage to persist data on every refresh I get the data from from the localstorage.
+Also I used localstorage to persist data.
+On every refresh I get the data from from the localstorage.
 Again normally I'd get all data from api/database sources in a production application.
-I took an immutable data approach by making copies of any objects that needed to updated and rerendering it.
+I took an immutable data approach by making copies of any objects that needed to be updated and rerendering it.
-Normally I use grunt or webpack from module loading but in this case I chose not to use it since it was a very simple component that I was building.
+Normally I use grunt or webpack from module loading but in this case I chose not to use it since it was a very simple component/application that I was building.